Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 The most prominent accounts of Rock Apes were published in Kregg P.J.
 Jorgenson’s book Very Crazy, G.I. - Strange but True Stories of the Vietnam War.
 One such story from this book tells the account of a unit of six men from the 101st Airborne Division.

 This particular unit was taking a rest when the trees about 15 yards uphill from them suddenly began to shake violently.
 Naturally, given their environment, the soldiers assumed the shaking was caused by the enemy, and that they needed to immediately prepare to be under attack.
-However, as the soldiers watched the trees, they saw “that an oblong head with a face covered in reddish hair and possessing a huge mouth and dark, deep set eyes had emerged from the brush,” according to Brent Swancer in his article “The Mysterious Rock Apes of the Vietnam War.”
+However, as the soldiers watched the trees, they saw “that an oblong head with a face covered in reddish hair, possessing a huge mouth, and dark, deep-set eyes had emerged from the brush,” according to Brent Swancer in his article “The Mysterious Rock Apes of the Vietnam War.”

 When this bizarre creature fully emerged, the soldiers were able to get a better look, and they saw that it was about 5 feet tall and very muscular, and covered in matted reddish hair.
 The creature stood on two legs and examined the soldiers just as they examined it.
 As the soldiers argued over whether or not the creature might be an orangutan, it retreated back into the jungle.

 Another incident occurred in 1966, in a location known as Hill 868 in Quang Nam Province, the home of several Rock Ape sightings throughout the war.
 In this account, a Marine unit was reporting to their captain that they had spotted movement in the brush, which they assumed was being caused by Viet Cong.
 The captain told his unit over the radio not to fire.
 Not long after, the unit reported back that, rather than Viet Cong, they were being surrounded by hairy, bipedal humanoid creatures.